 The Sinclair Method of Alcohol Extinction

-The Sinclair Method is a treatment for alcoholism that involves the use of opiate antagonists such as naltrexone or nalmefene in order to decrease the craving for alcohol over time, while the person continues to consume controlled amounts of alcohol.
+The Sinclair Method is a treatment for alcoholism that involves the use of an antagonists such as naltrexone or nalmefene in order to decrease the craving for alcohol over time, while the person continues to consume controlled amounts of alcohol.
 It relies upon a mechanism called pharmacological extinction, where involuntary impulses are reduced through the introduction of a stimulus without the subsequent reward.

 History and Theory

 In the 1970s, Finland’s National Public Health Institute developed a breed of Wistar rats called the AA line, which were more prone to alcoholism.
-The research facility determined that this tendency was caused by an increased reactivity of their endorphin system to the consumption of alcohol.
+The research facility determined that this tendency was caused by an increased reactivity of the endorphin system to the consumption of alcohol.
 Both human and rat biology reacts to the presence of alcohol by releasing endorphins, and these rats produced more endorphins in that event than a typical rat.

 Endorphins are part of they body’s reward system for performing healthy behaviors.
 Sex, exercise, eating, thrill rides and risk taking generally result in the release of endorphins.
 The endorphins “teach” the body that the behaviors that were performed prior to the endorphin release are behaviors that should be repeated.
 The link between the more active endorphin system and alcoholism in rats suggests that the release of endorphins by alcohol teaches the body to believe that drinking alcohol is an activity that should be repeated.

-Classical conditioning suggests that, should you perform a behavior and be rewarded (through thr release of endorphins), then the urge to perform that behavior becomes stronger.
+Classical conditioning suggests that, should you perform a behavior and be rewarded (through the release of endorphins), then the urge to perform that behavior becomes stronger.
 Furthermore, if you perform a behavior and are not rewarded, then the urge to perform that behavior gets weaker.
 This effect is referred to as the extinction of that behavior.